juergenweb/FieldtypeOpeningHours/README.md

 The values will be stored in the database in 1 column in json format.
 It is not recommended to store multiple values in 1 column but in this case it is a possibility because we have an unknown number of times on each day.<br /><br />
 ![alt text](https://github.com/juergenweb/FieldtypeOpeningHours/blob/master/OpeningHoursDatabase.jpg?raw=true)

+## What it does not

+This inputfield does not take account on exceptions.
+To take account of exceptions is very difficult because you have to handle different durations (days, weeks, moths) and you have to handle recurrences too (fe every first Monday on each month, every year,...).
+So there are so much possibilities which will be very difficult to find a working solution.

 ### Sanitization and validation (server-side)

 A lot of sanitization validation will take place inside the processInput method to 'clean' user inputs: